bundlewrap/bundlewrap/doc/api.rst

 Even within Blockwart itself (e.g. templates, libs, and hooks) you are often given repo and/or node objects to work with.
 Their methods and attributes are documented below.

+Some general notes on using Blockwart's API:

+* There can be an arbitrary amount of :py:class:`blockwart.repo.Repository` objects per process.
+* Repositories are read as needed and not re-read when something changes.
+Modifying files in a repo during the lifetime of the matching Repository object may result in undefined behavior.

 Example
 #######